-The Equal Opportunity and Compliance (EOC) Office ensures that Carolina remains committed to equity in educational opportunities and abides by federal and state laws including Title IX of the Education Amendments of 1972.
-The University does not discriminate in offering access to its educational programs and activities on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
+The Equal Opportunity and Compliance (EOC) Office creates, implements, and enforces policies designed to promote a safe and equitable Carolina and to comply with federal and state laws, including Title IX of the Education Amendments of 1972.
+Carolina remains committed to equity in educational opportunities, and the University does not discriminate in offering access to its educational programs and activities on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

 This office also oversees the Policy on Prohibited Discrimination, Harassment and Related Misconduct and the Policy on Prohibited Sexual Harassment under Title IX.
 Prohibited harassment and discrimination includes sexual assault or sexual violence and sexual exploitation.
 The University also prohibits related misconduct, including interpersonal (relationship) violence, stalking, and retaliation.
-You can learn more about how EOC supports this commitment by visiting eoc.unc.edu.

 If you have experienced discrimination or harassment, including sexual assault or sexual violence, sexual exploitation, interpersonal violence, or stalking, you are encouraged to report it to EOC.
-You can make a report by contacting EOC using the contact information below or by filling out an online form found on EOC's website.
+You can make a report to EOC by using their contact information listed or by filling out an online form found on EOC's website.